grafana/beyla/docs/sources/network/quickstart.md

 Be default, Beyla includes the following [attributes]({{< relref "./_index.md" >}}) in the `beyla.network.flow.bytes` metric:

-- k8s.src.owner.name
+- `k8s.src.owner.name`
-- k8s.src.namespace
+- `k8s.src.namespace`
-- k8s.dst.owner.name
+- `k8s.dst.owner.name`
-- k8s.dst.namespace
+- `k8s.dst.namespace`
-- k8s.cluster.name
+- `k8s.cluster.name`

-Beyla only includes a subset of the available attributes to avoid leading to a [cardinality explosion](/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/) in the metrics storage, especially if some attributes like `src.address` or `dst.address` capture the IPs of the external traffic.
+Beyla only includes a subset of the available attributes to avoid leading to a [cardinality explosion](/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/) in the metrics storage, especially if some attributes like `src.address` or `dst.address` capture the IP addresses of the external traffic.

 The `allowed_attributes` YAML subsection under `network` (or the `BEYLA_NETWORK_ALLOWED_ATTRIBUTES` environment variable) lets to select the attributes to report: